HannahIgboke/Pizza-runner-Business-analysis/README.md

 ## Data wrangling

 ### Data collection and database creation
 Danny has a few years of experience as a data scientist and is therefore aware that data collection was going to be critical for his business’ growth.
 He has provided a subset of his data for the purpose of this analysis.
-I used MySQL Workbench to create a database for Danny's Diner and for the entire analysis.
+I used MySQL Workbench to create a database for Pizza runner and for the entire analysis.
+Below is the Entity Relationship Digram (ERD) for the tables provided

 ### Exploratory data analysis